chimexmz/AZ104-Chimezie-landing-zone/README.md

-# AZ-104 Capstone: Contoso Secure Landing Zone + Production Workload (GitHub Portfolio)
+# AZ-104 Real world project: Secure Landing Zone + Production Workload

-## Overview
+## Overview of the project
-This repository contains a real-world, end-to-end Azure Administrator (AZ-104) capstone project.
+This repository contains a real-world, end-to-end Azure Administrator (AZ-104) project.
 The goal is to design and deploy a secure Azure “landing zone” (governance + networking + identity) and host a production-style workload with monitoring, security, backup, and automation — using Infrastructure as Code (IaC) and GitHub Actions.

 **Why this project matters:** It mirrors what Azure Administrators do in real organizations: